isomerpages/govtech-stp/_rgl-malaysia/01c-rgl-faq.md

 #### 2. I am a Singapore Citizen / Singapore Permanent Resident / Singapore Long-Term Pass holder<sup>*</sup> who is resident in Malaysia.
 Am I eligible to apply for the RGL?

 Yes.
-All residents in Malaysia who need to make <u>short-term</u> essential##### 7.
-What if I miss my test timing?
-What if I take my test after the Cut-off Test Timing?
-408
-​
-409
-Travellers who miss the Cut-off Test Timing will <u>not</u> be able to obtain a test result in time for their flight.
-410
-​
-411
-Please make arrangements early for your test slot so that you can qualify for the RGL arrangements. business or official travel between Singapore and Malaysia are eligible to apply for the RGL.
+All residents in Malaysia who need to make short-term essential business or official travel between Singapore and Malaysia are eligible to apply for the RGL.

 <p style="font-size: 1.0rem; line-height: 1.8rem;">* <em>Singapore Long-Term Pass holders who are eligible to apply for RGL travel include holders of MOM-issued work passes (e.g. Employment Pass, EntrePass, Personalised Employment Pass, S Pass, Work Permit, Dependent’s Pass) and holders of the ICA-issued Long-Term Visit Pass.</em></p>